 Baby Blue consists of a high caliber cast of some of Melbourne’s most in-demand musicians.
 Nathanael Riley (drums) has been a pillar of the band since its beginning.
 Always the first to hear Rhea’s new songs, Nat brings an energy and optimism that elevates the frank, and sometimes heartbreaking, lyrics Caldwell is known for.
 Jesse Williams (guitar), another long-time friend, joins Baby Blue with a wealth of experience from playing alongside Leah Senior and Alexander Hamilton, and fronting Girlatones.
 Williams is a seasoned performer, recording engineer and producer whose skill as a guitarist breathes new life into the band’s infectious melodies.
 Perrin Date (bass), a familiar face in bandrooms across the inner-north, is another Baby Blue veteran who provides the band’s backbone through steady yet buoyant basslines.
-Marlee Dalton (keys) is the newest member and contributes fresh texture and sophistication to the dynamic Baby Blue sound.
+Marlee Dalton (keys) and Mitch McGregor (percussion) are the newest members, both contributing fresh texture and sophistication to the dynamic Baby Blue sound.

 Baby Blue’s discography traverses themes of friendship, unrequited love, queer romance and the courage it takes to live an authentic life.
 Caldwell delivers lyrics with an easy sincerity.
 Completely devoid of pretense, they create space for the listener to explore difficult emotions, taking them on a journey that strikes the perfect balance between a satisfying conclusion, and the desire for more.
 Calwell’s songwriting ability has been praised by Australian music veterans such as Kram of Spiderbait, who mentored Rhea as part of the 2017 Australian Music Industry Network ‘One Eye on the Stranger’ program.
 Caldwell was selected by Kram to represent Victoria as part of the songwriting residency and performed alongside other state rep’s at the closing night of the Festival of Voices, Tasmania.

-The band's 2015 single ‘New Girlfriend’ was released alongside Hollie Joyce’s ‘Poster Girl’ by Cobra Snake Necktie records in a sell-out split single.
-‘New Girlfriend’ also featured as the track for a Yamaha ad’ campaign.
-Baby Blues' 2017 single ‘I Like You’ was added to Apra Amcos’ Staff Picks by Matt Barber and made it onto PBS’ Feature Records top ten.’I Like You’ reached No. 4 on the Amrap Regional Chart and No.8 on the Metro Chart.
-Both ‘I Like You’ and ‘New Girlfriend’ also featured on award winning documentary ‘I Used To Be Normal, A Boyband Fangirl Story’ which premiered as part of Miff in 2018; and the 2020 single, ‘Fire and Ice’ featured on acclaimed web series ‘Deebrief’.
 Baby Blue released Do What You Like, their second EP on Will Evans’ Melbourne-based label Neat Lawn in 2018.
 The collection of five songs produced by Paul Maybury (King Gizzard and the Lizard Wizard, Augie March, Cable Ties) served as a significant leap forward for Caldwell in terms of establishing her now idiosyncratic style of writing.
 Do What You Like sold out its first and second run of vinyl pressings and landed the band countless plays on RRR, PBS, 4ZZZ, Sydney Radio, Edge Radio Hobart and JJJ Unearthed Radio among others.
 Singles from the record also premiered on JJJ, RRR and PBS.
-A handful were played on JJJ Home and Hosed and added to JJJ host Bridget Hustwaite’s ‘What’s Good’ playlist.
-Baby Blue was also featured as the Artist Spotlight on the JJJ Unearthed website.
-All of the official Baby Blue music videos have scored multiple plays on Rage TV, some of which were chosen as Rages’ ‘Wild One’ feature of the week upon release.
+A handful were played on JJJ Home and Hosed and added to JJJ host Bridget Hurstwaite’s ‘What’s Good’ playlist.
+Baby Blue were also featured as the Artist Spotlight on the JJJ Unearthed website.
+All of the Baby Blue music videos (except for the home video compilation of dogs that Rhea made) have scored multiple plays on Rage TV, and a few were chosen as Rages’ ‘Wild One’ feature of the week upon release.